MattiLehtinen/postgrator-cli/README.md

 }
 ```

-2.
-Migrate to latest version:
+* Migrate to latest version (it looks settings by default from `postgrator.json`):
 ```
 $ postgrator
 ```

-Migrate to version 004 (it knows current version and migrates to up or down automatically):
+* Migrate to version 004 (it knows current version and migrates up/down automatically):
 ```
 $ postgrator 4
 ```